themanyone/firstpage/README.md

 ## Dynamic Menu Links

 The double-underlined links in the document are menu links.
-If menu items like LICENSE appear in the body of the document, FirstPage will turn them into links!
+If menu items like LICENSE appear in the text, FirstPage will turn them into links!

 ## Fewer Page Reloads

 When Javascript is available FirstPage uses AJAX XMLHTTPRequest to create a RESTful user experience.
-This saves bandwidth and avoids tiresome page reloads that leave competitor's sites *blank* in the event of bad links or internet congestion.
+These background requests save bandwidth and avoid tiresome page reloads that leave competitor's sites *blank* in the event of bad links or internet congestion.
 Click on any menu items, or double-underlined links and watch.
 The page does not reload!

 An arrow ![Arrow](images/externallink.png) pops up next to external links that require a page reload.